 What do dentists who shoot lions, publicists who make jokes in poor taste on Twitter and Indiana pizza makers have in common?
-Their lives were suddenly and irrevocably changed for the worst while doing something that they could never have predicted would lead to it.
+Their lives were suddenly and irrevocably changed for the worse while doing something they could never have predicted would lead to it.

 Radical Personal Finance is, however, about going beyond the obvious and into the territory of things less commonly considered, but just as important.
 I want you to be prepared to deal with a hurricane, becoming a refugee, dealing with food scarcity or even the possibility of getting arrested.